Jake McNiece: Military career

 McNiece went on to make a total of four wartime combat jumps, the first as part of the Invasion of Normandy in 1944.
 In the same year he jumped as part of Operation Market Garden in the Netherlands, which was featured in the book (and subsequent film) A Bridge Too Far, and at the Siege of Bastogne, part of the larger Battle of the Bulge.
 During fighting in the Netherlands, he acted as demolition platoon sergeant.
 He volunteered for pathfinder training, anticipating he would sit out the rest of the war training in England, but his pathfinder stick was called upon to jump into Bastogne to guide in resupply drops.
 His last jump was on 13 February 1945, near Prüm, Germany to resupply the cut-off 90th Infantry Division.
 In recognition of his natural leadership abilities, he ended the war as the acting first sergeant for Headquarters Company, 506th Parachute Infantry Regiment.
-McNiece would be kicked out of the military in February 1946 after one last fight with MP's.
+McNiece would be kicked out of the military in February 1946 after one last fight with MPs.